TanzinAhammad/Train-Animation-Surrendering-Village-scenario/README.md

 # Train-Animation-Surrendering-Village-scenario
-This is a graphics design project where a train is moving surrendering a village scenario Need Codeblocks and OpenGL.
+This is a graphics design project where a train is moving surrendering a village scenario.
+Need Codeblocks and OpenGL.